 You know how valuable the email is.
 But, does the recipient have the same feeling?
 Let us tell you; it’s a no. Therefore, it should be your job to explain it to them.

 After all, what do you think the customer cares more about?
-What the service or product does or, how it can benefit them?
+What the service or product does or, how can it benefit them?
 Thus, the campaign should always be about the subscriber.

 One of the main reasons why some companies have low open rates is because the campaigns highlight what they’re offering.
 Rather than how the recipient can benefit from what they’re offering.
 Take a look at the example below:

-As you can see, the 30% discount is right in your face with significant, colorful writing.
+As you can see, the 30% discount is in your face with significant, colorful writing.
 Random words seem chaotic.
 How can I directly benefit from this discount?